frxqie/Projects/README.md

 The projects are within the following topics:
   1) Machine Learning (Supervised and Unsupervised)
   2) Deep Learning
+  3) Natural Language Processing
-  3) Business Analytics
+  4) Business Analytics
-  4) Beginner Data Science Work
+  5) Beginner Data Science Work

 Check the branches to view them :)